Owner/

 Q: How are timber frames enclosed?

-A: The majority of contractor-built timber framed homes use Structural Insulated Panels (SIPs) that get nailed onto the outside of the frame.
+A: (Will Beemer) The majority of contractor-built timber framed homes use Structural Insulated Panels (SIPs) that get nailed onto the outside of the frame.
 (SIPs can be the subject of a lot of debate - they have some advantages from a green standpoint - but we'll save that for later.)
 These go on very fast, thus saving labor (=money), and make a very energy-efficient envelope.
 But if you're doing your own labor, there are other alternatives such as light framing and Larsen trusses nailed outside the frame that allow you to use conventional insulation or sprayed-in systems, or you can use strawbale or slip-formed earth systems.
 One thing that is common to all of these systems is that they are outside the timber frame, thus keeping the frame exposed to the warm interior where it is protected.
 This is important in a cold climate; burying the frame in the wall could cause condensation and rot if the sealing details are not done well.
 This is not as big an issue in a dry or warm climate, but you still have the problem of finishing your infilled wall up against the sides of the timbers that you avoid by putting your wall outside the frame.

 Q: I'm looking for a primer on building with roundwood.
 That is, I would like to learn how to do framing with non-milled poles.
 You will occasionally see beautiful natural buildings (cob, strawbale, slipstraw, etc.) that are supported in this way.
 I have yet to find a guide that addresses joinery and design.

-A: Log Construction Manual by Rob Chambers, available from the International Log Builders Association.
+A: (Will Beemer) Log Construction Manual by Rob Chambers, available from the International Log Builders Association.
 And the three part series of articles on scribing that appeared in the quarterly journal Timber Framing from the Timber Framers Guild.

 Q: I am currently in my final year at Kingston University London, and am undertaking my Degree in Residential Property.
 As part of my final year project I am compiling information for a dissertation.
 The title for this dissertation is, "Timber Frame Housing, a time effective solution?"
 The research looks into the time comparisons between timber frame and masonry construction.
 In order to undertake this research, I have decided to compare two case studies, one of which looks at Masonry construction and a similar one which used Timber Frame.

-A: The term "timber frame" outside of North America generally refers to any form of wood framing, and usually means light framing with lumber (2-4 inches thick).
+A: (Will Beemer) The term "timber frame" outside of North America generally refers to any form of wood framing, and usually means light framing with lumber (2-4 inches thick).
 In North America our term "timber framing" means framing with heavy timbers (5" or more thick) and traditional wooden joinery.
 "Post and beam" can use heavy timber and metal connections.
 So I think the timber framing you are studying in Britain is really light frame construction.

 I am not familiar with any case studies on our Timber Framers Guild website (www.tfguild.org), but there are a number of papers and consumer guides you can find at the Timber Frame Business Council website (www.timberframe.org).